-Caring for a Family Member Living with Schizoaffective Disorder
+Caring for Someone Living with Schizoaffective Disorder

 If you have a family member that suffers from schizoaffective disorder, the process of diagnosis and treatment can be painstaking.
 Through careful monitoring of their medication, the encouragement of a healthy diet, and a strong relationship with their therapist, you can provide them with the support they need to recover from and cope with their illness.